antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   title='Aproaching the summit of Charquini.
 The Bolivian sun is extremely intense and I will blame my first wrinkle on the massive sunburn I got on my forehead that day.
 Wear sunscreen!'
 />

-So, in total, before starting the Illimani climb, I had spent more than 2 weeks above 7,000 ft, and at least half of that above 12,000 ft, with several forays to between 16,000 and 17,690 ft.
+So in total, before starting the Illimani climb, I had spent more than 2 weeks above 7,000 ft, and at least half of that above 12,000 ft, with several forays to between 16,000 and 17,690 ft.
 This was decent but I felt like I was 90% to where I should have been before attempting a 21,000+ ft peak.
 I should have added Huayna Potosí which is next to Charquini and just a hair under 20,000 ft, but alas we ran out of time.

 Also, get into hiking-specific shape.
 Being in shape for other cardio-intensive sports will help but it's not the same.